 Finding secure public cloud storage that employees love to use but still meets your business requirements doesn’t have to be difficult.
 Turns out, most public cloud storage providers also invest heavily in building secure storage, and some of those providers also prioritize usability.
 Dropbox and Google Drive are just two of the many household names in cloud storage, so we wondered, how do Dropbox vs. Google Drive hold up in a 1:1 comparison?

-If you want to speed up your research process and get a short list of 5 cloud storage software solutions that meet your needs, use our Product Selection Tool.
+If you want to speed up your research process and get a short list of 5 cloud storage software solutions that meet your needs, use our Cloud Backup and Storage Product Selection Tool and Guide.
 You tell us your business requirements, and we’ll recommend five perfect vendors.

 As far as market shares go, Dropbox has over 600 million users, and G Suite, the business software that many companies purchase to access Google Drive has more than 5 million paying businesses signed up for their app, but the number of users is likely much higher.
 They provide similar programs in the form of storage, data syncing, and collaboration.
 Google Drive is only one of a larger suite of tools you get with a Business subscription called G Suite.
 Dropbox’s offering centers around storage and collaboration, with a few extras out of the box.